 • responsibility, and not about blame.

-I’ve included where and when I’ve learnt the hard way, and how a practical common-sense approach to clinical care can reduce risk.
+A practical common-sense approach to clinical care can reduce risk.
 When I started in medicine as an intern in 1984, our guidance was based on bitter clinical experience.
 Today that experience is backed by solid data, and in an evidence-based world we must take action.

 - Have a clear mission